bhardwaj-lab/scChICflow/README.md

 **Test a full run of the workflow with the provided test fasta files.**

-This should only take 3-4 minutes.
+This should only take ~10 minutes.
 Copy the test fastq files provided with the repo (testdata) folder and run the workflow like this:

 (provided all files in `config.yaml` are accessible)

 ```
-conda activate taps
+conda activate chicflow
-## for outsiders:
 <scChICflow_folder>/scChICflow -i <testdata_folder> -o <output_folder> -c <your_config.yaml> -j <jobs> -cl
-## for van Oudenaarden group:
-mkdir testresults && cd testresults
-.././scChICflow -i ../testdata -o . -c ../config.yaml -j 10 -cl
 ```

 here **j** is the number of parallel jobs you want to run, **-cl** means submit to cluster (default is to run locally)